pinnaculum/galacteek/README.rst

 - Run WASM binaries with wasmer_ (use *Open* on a WASM object from the clipboard manager)
 - Search content with the ipfs-search_ search engine
+- Use the IPFS filestore to avoid file duplication
 - Atom feeds (subscribe to feeds on the dweb)
 - ENS_ (Ethereum Name Service) resolving (access to ENS+IPFS websites)
 - Basic built-in media player with IPFS-stored playlists